 Honorary Life Member: Joseph Ward OBE, distinguished opera singer and voice coach.

 Honorary Life Memberships have been awarded to former President of the Society, Hal Davis, current Secretary, Jennette Johnstone and former Treasurer Dr Theo Baer for their many years of dedicated service.
-All continue to serve as Management Committee members.

 The Management Committee